ramblingsofadev/docs/authentication.md

 use Aphiria\Authentication\AuthenticationSchemeOptions;
 use Aphiria\Authentication\AuthenticatorBuilder;
 use Aphiria\Authentication\ContainerAuthenticationSchemeHandlerResolver;
-use Aphiria\Authentication\RequestPropertyUserAccessor;
 use Aphiria\DependencyInjection\Container;

 $authenticator = (new AuthenticatorBuilder())
     // This will resolve our scheme handler instances ->withHandlerResolver(new ContainerAuthenticationSchemeHandlerResolver(new Container()))
-    // This will store and retrieve the current request's principal ->withUserAccessor(new RequestPropertyUserAccessor())
     ->withScheme(
         'token',
         MyTokenHandler::class,